Jack Yates HS basketball star Malon Garner is this week’s Class Act

 Malon is still searching for the right opportunity to play college ball.

-In the meantime, she plans to major in engineering.
+When she gets to college, she plans to major in engineering.